Carpal Tunnel Syndrome

 - Illnesses such as hypothyroidism, rheumatoid arthritis, and diabetes.

 - Making the same hand movements over and over.
 This can cause the tissues within the carpal tunnel to swell.
 The swelling puts pressure on the median nerve.
 Some movements can be more likely to cause pressure.
 These include:

-- Movements in which your hands are lower than your wrists.
+- Movements in which your wrists are bent.

 - Movements that are done in awkward positions.